quantcdn/docs/docs/golive.md

 Once you have moved public traffic to Quant one issue remains: How to retain access to your WordPress or Drupal site for ongoing content authoring and administration.

 Generally the simplest thing to do is move your CMS to a separate domain.
-If you are on an organization level plan you may also choose to proxy authenticated traffic through to origin while serving from the Quant static store for all public/anonymous users.
+If you are on an organization-level plan, you may also choose to proxy authenticated traffic through to origin while serving from the Quant static store for all public/anonymous users.

 ### Proxy authenticated users
 :::info
-This approach requires the Rules Engine, which is available on all organization level plans.
+This approach requires using the "Rules" feature, which is available on all organization-level plans.
 :::

-This approach allows you to continue managing your CMS content on your primary/production domain by proxying any authenticated traffic (e.g logged in site editors) through to your origin server, while serving from the static offload for all other users.
+The following configuration lets you continue managing your CMS content on your primary/production domain by proxying any authenticated traffic (e.g logged-in site editors) through to your origin server, while serving from the Quant static store for all other users.

 #### WordPress